Wytch Farm: Geology

 The field is located in a faulted block of Jurassic and older rocks beneath the Hampshire Basin, close to the steeply sloping monocline in the overlying chalk.
+It forms part of the Wessex Basin.

 The Purbeck Monocline defines the field's southern limit.
 The field consists of three separate reservoirs known as Bridport, Sherwood and Frome.
 Bridport, the first discovery, is in the Jurassic Bridport Sands 900 m below Poole Harbour, with an oil source in the Lower Lias.
 The much larger Sherwood (discovered 1978) is below this in the Triassic Sherwood Sandstone at 1600 m and extends under Poole Bay.
 The Frome reservoir is in a shelly limestone within the Frome Clay at 750 m.
 The field extends eastwards from Sandbanks and Studland for around 10 km under the sea to the south of Bournemouth.

 Environment

 Most of the field is protected by various conservation laws, including the Jurassic Coast World Heritage Site, Purbeck Heritage Coast and a number of sites of special scientific interest, areas of outstanding natural beauty and nature reserves (including Studland and Brownsea Island), so the gathering centre and most of the well sites are small and well screened by trees.
 Directional drilling has also contributed to reducing the impact on the local environment, with extended reach drilling from the Goathorn Peninsula attaining distances in excess of 10 km.